Official Statistics

 Biodegradable municipal waste (BMW) to landfill

-In this June 2023 release, minor revisions were made to the Scotland 2016 and 2020 biodegradable municipal waste to landfill figures, due to routine revision of site returns provided by operators and revised estimations of the amount of waste coded with EWC 19 12 12 that is of municipal origin.
+In the June 2023 release, minor revisions were made to the Scotland 2016 and 2020 Biodegradable Municipal Waste to Landfill figures, due to routine revision of site returns provided by operators and revised estimations of the amount of EWC coded 19 12 12 waste that is of municipal origin.

 Packaging waste

 UK calculations for recycling of packaging waste are made at a UK level.
-Estimates of packaging waste arisings (‘placed on the market’) have been revised based on updates to analysis undertaken in 2018 and 2020.
-Placed on the market tonnages used for the reporting of recycling rates for 2018 and 2019 are based on the research undertaken in 2019 and the 2020 rates based on the work undertaken in 2020.
-The arisings figures for all years exclude exports, but include filled and unfilled imports.
-Because these estimates are recorded at point of manufacture, materials are all separately identifiable and therefore may appear large in comparison to material type estimates based on collected waste (such as those in the Waste Statistics Regulation return), where a substantial proportion of packaging waste will be captured under mixed waste categories.
+Estimates of packaging waste arisings (’placed on the market) have been updated from a baseline of 2022 to take account of the data in the latest iteration of the PackFlow report commissioned by Defra.
+The arisings figures for all years exclude exports but include filled and unfilled imports.
+Because these estimates are recorded at point of manufacture, materials are all separately identifiable and therefore may appear large in comparison to material type estimates based on collected waste, where a substantial proportion of packaging waste will be captured under mixed waste categories.

-Estimates of tonnages recycled in each year are based on Packaging Recovery Notes (PRNs) and Packaging Export Recovery Notes (PERNs) reported to the Environment Agency and held in the National Packaging Waste Database (NPWD).
-Obligated producers or Compliance schemes on their behalf acquire PRNs and PERNs from accredited reprocessors and exporters.
-All packaging producers that have a turnover of at least £2m and handle at least 50 tonnes of packaging per year are required to obtain sufficient PRNs/PERNs to evidence that they meet their individual obligations.
-The recycling / recovery targets on producers are set by Government and prior to the UK leaving the European Union were set to ensure that the aggregated obligation for all producers was sufficient to ensure the UK met the Packaging and Packaging Waste Directive targets.
+Estimates of Tonnages recycled in each year are based on Packaging Recovery Notes (PRNs) and Packaging Export Recovery Notes (PERNs) reported to the Environment Agency relevant regulator and held in the National Packaging Waste Database (NPWD).
+Obligated producers, or Compliance schemes on their behalf, acquire PRNs and PERNs from accredited reprocessors and exporters.
+All packaging producers that have a turnover of at least £2m and handle at least 50 tonnes of packaging per year are required to obtain sufficient PRNs/PERNs to evidence that they meet their individual recycling obligations.
+The recycling / recovery targets on producers are set by Government and prior to the UK leaving the European Union are set to ensure that Northern Ireland continues to comply with the aggregated obligation for all producers was sufficient to ensure the UK met the Packaging and Packaging Waste Directive targets as required by the Windsor Framework.

 Recovery rate from non-hazardous construction and demolition (C&D) waste

 Accurately quantifying C&D waste is challenging and whilst the absolute tonnage figures are subject to a relatively high level of uncertainty, sensitivity analysis suggests there is not a significant impact on the final recovery rate.
 Whilst efforts were made to synchronise approaches across UK countries, methodologies are not identical.
 The England methodology was originally devised in conjunction with industry.
-Estimates are dependent on several key assumptions relating to the role of permitted sites, simple registrations and the volume of aggregate production.
+Estimates are dependent on several key assumptions relating to the role of permitted sites, simple registrations and the volume of aggregate production (this data is provided by the Mineral Products Association).
 Within the UK, some C&D waste is transferred across borders for treatment, primarily into England.
 This may slightly inflate the England recovery rate and deflate rates for Devolved Administrations.

 Due to a cyber-attack, C&D estimates for Scotland are not available for 2019 and 2020.
 To calculate a UK figure for 2019 and 2020, the 2018 data for Scotland has been used for 2019 and the 2021 Scotland figure has been used for 2020.